-Prerequisite(s): BUS 351 and BUS 212 Lecture: 3 Lab: 0 Credits: 3
+Prerequisite(s): BUS 351 and BUS 212

-Quantitative Models for Effective Decision-Making
+Optimization and Decision-Making

 The role of business decision-making is often how to best design and operate a system.
 Many managerial decisions, regardless of their functional orientation, are, therefore, increasingly based on analysis using quantitative models from the discipline of management science.
 Management science tools, techniques and concepts have dramatically changed the way business operates in manufacturing, service operations, marketing, and finance.
-BUS 321 introduces students to various ways of modeling, or thinking structurally about, decision problems in order to enhance decisionmaking skills.
+BUS 321 introduces students to various ways of modeling, or thinking structurally about, decision problems in order to enhance decision-making skills.
 Students will gain experience using spreadsheets to deal with complex managerial decision problems.

+Business Law

-Business Law for Entrepreneurs in the Modern Global Economy BUS 341 surveys the many challenges and opportunities faced by the entrepreneur in the modern global economy.
+BUS 341 surveys the many challenges and opportunities faced by the entrepreneur in the modern global economy.
 Starting with basic contract law, corporate law, and intellectual property law, the course then explores issues of business organization for entrepreneurs, the legal implications of debt and equity financing, the protection of the expression of ideas that is afforded by copyrights, and the protection of corporate goodwill that is afforded by trademark law as well as the statutory restraints imposed by statutes such as the Financial Services Modernization Act, the Health Insurance Portability and Accountability Act ("HIPPA"), and Children's Online Privacy Protection Act ("COPPA").
 The course will broaden the student's perspective into the international environment by studying cross-border data privacy as well as statutes such as the Foreign Corrupt Practices Act ("FCPA").